rtm-rs/rtm-rs.github.io/source/content/docs/core/quick-setup.md

   # define relations and commands here...
 end

-# ROM also comes with a very barebones in-memory adapter.
+# RTM also comes with a very barebones in-memory adapter.
 ROM.container(:memory, 'memory://test') do |config|
   # define relations and commands here...
 end